EvgeniyBurdin/django_treensl/README.rst

 django-treensl
 ==================

-Django model for Tree.
+Django application to the tree structure in the model.

 ``django-treensl`` supports `Django`_ 1.8 and later on Python 2.7,
 3.2 - 3.5.
-Works with PostgreSQL 9.1 and later.
+Works only with PostgreSQL 9.1 and later.

 .. _Django: http://www.djangoproject.com/